ryanmeinzer/WebRTC-recorder/README.md

-# WebRTC 4 Me
+# Webcam Sam

-This web application allows you to easily record a video through your webcam to download.
+Webcam Sam shows you how you look.

 ## Use

-Go to www.ryanmeinzer.com/webrtc4me
+Go to www.webcamsam.com.

 ## Features